JungleDragon/ThreatAnalysis/Email/Phishing/QR Code/entertaingroovelifed[.]com[.]pl/README.md

 ![entertaingroovelifed_com_pl (Login) 02](https://github.com/user-attachments/assets/728f439c-fe2c-45c5-8a6a-290112e70948)

-11) The site checks the target's credentials by attempting to login to their account from _191[.]101[.]80[.]248_.
+11) The site checks the target's credentials by attempting to login to their account from _191[.]101[.]80[.]248_ using the following user agent: _Mozilla/5.0 (Windows NT 10.0; Win64; x64; WebView/3.0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/70.0.3538.102 Safari/537.36 Edge/18.22621_
+> According to [User-Agents.net](https://user-agents.net/string/mozilla-5-0-windows-nt-10-0-win64-x64-webview-3-0-applewebkit-537-36-khtml-like-gecko-chrome-70-0-3538-102-safari-537-36-edge-18-19044), this is a Windows 10 device using Microsoft Edge.
+I wasn't able to find a specific release date for this version of Edge, but the Chrome version listed was released on November 9, 2018, so it appears the attacker is running a version of Windows 10 from around this time.

 ![entertaingroovelifed_com_pl (Login) 03](https://github.com/user-attachments/assets/a91f9533-2692-4b69-b17f-c212ecc31a84)

-13) If the attacker is able to gain access, the attack would progress from here, and most likely end in the attacker attacking new targets using the same methods once they have achieved their goal(s) inside the target's account/company.
+12) If the attacker is able to gain access, the attack would progress from here, and most likely end in the attacker attacking new targets using the same methods once they have achieved their goal(s) inside the target's account/company.

 <div align="center">